 This tea is NOT from Junshan island, it is grown and produced in Pingjiang which is very close to Junshan Island in Hunan province.
 I say this upfront because Junshan Yinzhen is one of those teas which is widely marketed falsely.

 Junshan is a tiny island jutting off the mainland in Dong Ting Lake in Hunan.
-The area is less than one square kilometre and the tea plantations make up a small proportion of this space.
+The area is less than one square kilometer and the tea plantations make up a small proportion of this space.

-The island is uninhabited and the plantations are all state owned with a relative handful of workers making the tea in tiny quantities and under strict control.
-As such, the finished tea produced on Junshan island is a modern tribute tea reserved for Government officials, diplomats and very big spenders.
+The island is uninhabited and the plantations are all state-owned with a relative handful of workers making the tea in tiny quantities and under strict control.
+As such, the finished tea produced on Junshan island is a modern tribute tea reserved for Government officials, diplomats, and very big spenders.

 So, while it is not impossible to get your hands on Junshan island Yinzhen, the amount that you can buy is tiny and the prices are insane.
 If we were to buy some island tea then we would have to sell for well over $1000 per 100g.